-The Myopia Research Group at SERI, in conjunction with the SNEC and National University of Singapore, has been involved in various aspects of myopia research over the last 20 years.
+The Myopia Research Group at Singapore Eye Research Institute (SERI), in conjunction with the Singapore National Eye Centre (SNEC) and National University of Singapore (NUS), has been involved in various aspects of myopia research over the last 20 years.
 Our group’s research is focused on five sub-themes: genetics, animal experimental models, epidemiology and community-based interventions, treatments to retard myopia progression and visually-disabling pathologic myopia.

 The aims of our group are to better understand the epidemiology, genetics, pathogenesis and public health implications of myopia and to develop and evaluate novel interventions to prevent or slow myopia progression in young children.
 We are also focused on formulating better management strategies for myopia-related complications in older adulthood.
 Our multi-disciplinary team will address key questions to tackle the epidemic of myopia.

 Several large population-based studies have helped determine the prevalence of myopia in children, including the Singapore Cohort of Risk factors for Myopia